Hunter × Hunter: Production

 Author Yoshihiro Togashi stated that his hobby of collecting various objects inspired him to create a manga about collecting, initially conceptualized under the title "(something) Hunter".
 The final title, Hunter × Hunter, was conceived while Togashi watched the television variety show Downtown, where hosts often repeat phrases for comedic effect.
 The "×" in the title is silent.
 As with his previous series, YuYu Hakusho, Togashi used drafting ink and Kabura pens for illustrations, but began employing an eMac software for coloring.
 Togashi typically works with few or no assistants; however, fellow manga artist and future wife Naoko Takeuchi assisted in applying screentone to single-color pages for the first volume.
 The birth of their first son early in the manga's publication led Togashi to believe his personal life would significantly influence the work, particularly its theme of a young boy searching for his father.

 Togashi has issued several apologies to readers in Shueisha's Weekly Shōnen Jump for substandard artwork, pledging to redraw certain sections for the tankōbon (collected volume) releases.
 Additionally, the serialization of Hunter × Hunter has been frequently interrupted by hiatuses since 2006, with long intervals between chapter releases.
 After a two-year hiatus ending in June 2014, and joining the English-language Weekly Shonen Jump, the series entered another hiatus two months later.
-Serialization resumed on April 18, 2016, but another hiatus began on June 4, 2016.
-The manga returned on June 26, 2017, only to go on hiatus again on August 31, with plans to return by year's end.
-It resumed on January 29, 2018, before another hiatus commenced on April 9.
+Serialization resumed on April 18, 2016, but another hiatus began on July 4, 2016.
+The manga returned on June 26, 2017, entering on hiatus on August 31 of that same year.
+It resumed again on January 29, 2018, before another hiatus commenced on April 9.
 After a five-month hiatus, publication resumed from September 22 to November 26, 2018, before another hiatus began.